MasterLua/waveshield-cracked/README.md

-# waveshield-cracked
+# WaveShield Cracked

-This is a anticheat for fivem Cracked by Korioz &amp; MasterLua
+## Prerequisite
+- To install it you will need mysql-async only !

+## Credit
+💖 Cracked by MasterLua#9998 & Korioz#3310